PrimevalCoder/dummy-speech/README.md

 Main requirement: Visual Studio

 Usage:
-- start the app and say "speech on"
+- start/pause the app by saying "speech on"/"speech off"
 - ask "What is x times/plus y?" (e.g., "What is 4 times 5?") or "Who was the best leader in history?"
+- say "stop listening" to stop the program
 - enjoy